Our lavender lemonade recipe and limeade drinks are both so refreshing and perfect for any summer gathering!

 Mix everything in the pitcher well

-Pour over cups with ice and garnish and enjoy!
+- Pour over cups with ice and garnish with lavender sprigs and lemon slices

 What is the best lavender syrup to use?